seanm3g/DungeonFighter-v2/Documentation/02-Development/OPENING_ANIMATION_IMPLEMENTATION.md

 ## Notes

-- Pre-existing build errors in `CanvasUIManager.cs` are unrelated to this feature
+- Pre-existing build errors in `CanvasUICoordinator.cs` are unrelated to this feature
 - The opening animation code compiles without errors
 - Full color support depends on terminal capabilities
 - Animation can be skipped by user in console mode